pthorne3/PythonApartmentFinder-Assignment3-/README.md

 # PythonApartmentFinder-Assignment3-
-As simple python program used to demonstrate the use of multiple functions.
+As simple python program used to demonstrates the use of multiple files.